formsend/nano/README.md

 # nano.to

-> Nano Cyrptocurrency Payment API & Shortlink Service.
+> Nano Crypto Currency Payment API & Short Link Service.

 #### This service is in active development by the team at [Formsend](https://formsend.org).
 Bug reports, pull requests and feature requests are welcomed.